TheRobBrennan/explore-payload-cms/README.md

    ```

    This will:
-   - Start a PostgreSQL Docker container
+   - Start PostgreSQL and MongoDB Docker containers
-   - Start the Payload CMS in a Docker container
+   - Start all three Payload CMS instances in Docker containers
-   - Show logs from both containers in the terminal
+   - Show logs from all containers in the terminal

    Alternatively, to run in detached mode: